-- 23 percent say it’s ad hoc, meaning they have no formal approach in place for this type of conversation, and give license for the responsible parties to handle the development and delivery of this message on their own with the customers.
+- 23 percent say it’s ad hoc, meaning they have no formal approach in place for this type of conversation, and they give license for the responsible parties to handle the development and delivery of this message on their own with the customers.

-But here’s the reality: Most companies know they’re leaving money on the table and getting less than they want, and perhaps even need, from their customers.
+But here’s the reality: Most companies know they’re leaving money on the table and getting less than they want—and perhaps even need—from their customers.
 Ongoing investments in servicing accounts and improving solutions, as well as the rising cost of goods, often end up in the same spot: a post-purchase price increase conversation.

-Besides your profitability being on the line, this discussion carries the additional risk of tarnishing relationships, destabilizing the partnership, and possibly damaging customer loyalty in a way that makes them susceptible to a competitive alternative.
+Besides putting your profitability on the line, this discussion carries the additional risk of tarnishing relationships, destabilizing the partnership, and possibly damaging customer loyalty in a way that makes them susceptible to a competitive alternative.
 A success rate of less than 33 percent, as indicated by the survey, shows there’s considerable room for improvement in framing this conversation in a more effective way.